Government Portal of Mauritius

 The Government Portal of Mauritius is the official web portal of the Government of Mauritius.
 It presents information resources and online services from government sources, accessible from a single point.
 The portal provides access to websites of ministries and their departments, websites of state bodies and e-Services.
 It also provides various information such as weather, calendar of events, news articles, videos and polls among others.

 On 30 November 2014, the Government Portal, Websites of Ministries and Departments, e-services and email address of Government officials was completely migrated to www.govmu.org from the previous domain www.gov.mu.
+The .mu domain is owned by Internet Direct Ltd, not the government of Mauritius, who is engaged in a legal dispute with the company over alleged non-payment for the use of the domain name since 2000.

 History

 A new version of the portal was launched on 22 February 2013.
 The site was done by the firm FRCI LTD and its partner LinkDev and cost Rs 50 Million, a cost that raised eyebrows.
 In 2016, a United Nations e-Government Survey gave the portal a ranking based on information from an nonexistent portal.